The Dokdo Class: an LHD for the ROK

 Australia isn’t the only Pacific Rim country looking to modernize its Navy these days.
 China’s rapid shipbuilding program and work on its aircraft carrier project gets a lot of attention – but just to the east, South Korea is fielding its own AEGIS-equipped “air warfare destroyer,” while picking up new capabilities via a new class of amphibious assault LHD ship.
 Sound familiar?
 Hobart and Canberra Class, meet the KDX-III King Sejong Class AEGIS destroyer (launched May 2007) and the new “LPH” Dokdo Class LHD (commissioned July 2007).

-The 199-meter, 18,860-ton Dokdo Class officially has the less aggressive designation of LPH (landing platform, helicopter), but its well deck and amphibious assault capabilities place it in the LHD category…
+The 199-meter, 18,860-ton Dokdo Class officially has the less aggressive designation of LPH (landing platform, helicopter), but its well deck and amphibious assault capabilities place it within the LHD category…

 The Dokdo Class can carry up to 720 troops, plus a mix of helicopters, tanks/armored vehicles, and wheeled vehicles.
 Transport to shore is accomplished via landing ships or LCAC hovercraft.
 The Dokdo Class is only 2/3 the size of Australia’s new Canberra Class, and just over 1/3 the size of the USA’s Wasp Class; but Dokdo is the largest ship in the South Korean Navy.

-These ships will carry Thales’ SMART-L long range 3 dimension search radar, with a detection and tracking range of 400 km/ 240 miles.
-For defense, they will rely on a combat system from the Samsung Thales Corp. joint venture, which controls SeaRAM guided missile system, 2 Thales “Goalkeeper” 30mm CIWS systems, and various decoying systems.
-Support from Korea’s new frigate-sized KDX-II destroyers and KDX-III King Sejong Class AEGIS destroyers will also be essential.
+For defense, they will rely on a combat system from the Samsung Thales Corp. joint venture.
+It will rely on Thales’ SMART-L long range 3 dimension search radar, with a detection and tracking range of 400 km/ 240 miles.
+For defensive responses, it can coordinate a SeaRAM guided missile system, 2 Thales “Goalkeeper” 30mm CIWS systems, and various decoying systems.
+Even so, support from Korea’s frigate-sized KDX-II destroyers and new KDX-III King Sejong Class AEGIS destroyers will be essential.

 Circumstances can change; but Korea’s Ministry of Defence has stated that they have no plans to operate fighter aircraft from these ships, and military logic makes this a believable assertion.
 This is not to say that offensive fixed wing aircraft will never operate from Dokdo.
-Only that they’re far more likely to be UAVs like the MQ-9 Reaper, rather than supersonic fighters.
+It’s just that they’re far more likely to be UAVs akin to the MQ-9 Reaper, rather than supersonic fighters.

 Contracts and Key Events